 I can’t explain this, but it happened many times in those days.
-Spoken ministry was rare, and usually quiet; I don’t remember calls to the antiwar barricades; worship here felt more like largely unspoken mourning for those already harmed in Saddam’s invasion, and for those who would be harmed by the impending invasion, and of the unmasking of our powerlessness in the face of it.
+Spoken ministry was rare, and usually quiet; I don’t remember calls to the antiwar barricades; worship here felt more like largely unspoken mourning for those already harmed in Saddam’s invasion, and for those who would be harmed by the impending counterattacks, and of the unmasking of our powerlessness in the face of it.

 For me, these morning intervals of quiet were religious experiences.
 They’re in the same category with visions and angels bearing supernatural messages, things I’ve read about in other sources.
 A visitor might not have noticed anything special, beyond a subdued group of Quakers in gloomy silence; and that would be true enough.
 But for me it was not the whole truth: those times beyond the grip of the hurricane were more of a lifeline.

 These brief periods away from work were something closer to miraculous.
 I remember thinking, or maybe it was praying, that I had never been so grateful to be a Quaker, among Quakers.
-When meeting was over, and I passed through the meetinghouse doorway, the hurricane resumed.
+When meeting was over, and I passed back through the meetinghouse doorway, the hurricane resumed.